 Many of these small communities – though the definition of “rural” remains as diverse as the organizations trying to capture the numbers – have organizations that serve the public’s law enforcement needs.

-The officers, deputies, and troopers — from village cops to and wildlife/conversation officers to state patrolmen — who work in these areas labor under the wrongheaded stereotypes of popular culture.
-Television often portrays a rural lifestyle similar to that found on the Andy Griffith Mayberry RFD television series, and the officers as quaint characters indistinguishable from either Andy or Barney.
-The grittier and purportedly more realistic dramas are saved for the urban crime stories.
+The officers, deputies, and troopers – from village cops to and wildlife/conversation officers to state patrolmen – who work in these areas labor under the wrongheaded stereotypes of popular culture.
+Television often portrays a rural lifestyle similar to that found on The Andy Griffith Show, and the officers as quaint characters indistinguishable from either Andy or Barney.
+The grittier and purportedly more realistic dramas are saved for urban crime stories.

 Over the next 25 years urban expansion, coupled with local financial concerns, could result in the gradual loss of some small community police departments through elimination or amalgamation with regional or state agencies.

 Despite the population and resource pressures that will further the pace of urbanization, small rural community policing will remain an important part of our national fabric for the foreseeable future.
 According to the Bureau of Justice Statistics:

 - Roughly 75% of police departments serve communities of less than 10,000.
 They employ 14% of the nation’s 765,000 sworn officers, or a little over 100,000 officers;